Redundancy Who Pays – Understanding Your Rights and Payment Responsibilities

 When an employer fails to pay redundancy, employees should first contact their former employer directly to request the unpaid redundancy pay.
 This initial step often resolves simple administrative delays or misunderstandings about payment timing.

-If the employer doesn’t respond or refuses to pay, the Acas early conciliation service provides free mediation to help resolve the dispute.
+If the employer doesn’t respond or refuses to pay, employees must contact Acas for early conciliation before filing a tribunal claim.
+Acas early conciliation provides free mediation to help resolve the dispute, and employees should contact Acas for support if they do not receive their redundancy pay after following the proper procedures.
 Acas conciliation is often faster and less stressful than formal legal proceedings, and many disputes are resolved at this stage.

 If the employer is confirmed insolvent, employees should claim through the RPS rather than pursuing tribunal action against a company that cannot pay.
 The RPS system is specifically designed for these situations and offers a more reliable route to payment than attempting to enforce tribunal awards against insolvent businesses.